yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 ![Raspberry Pi Masternode Kit](../assets/pi3-kit.png?raw=true)

 6. A Linux VPS - in this guide we will use a $5 Vultr Ubuntu 16.04 Linux VPS server.
 Don't have one yet?
-No worries - you can get your Vultr server here (https://www.vultr.com/?ref=7352503)
+No worries - you can get your own Vultr VPS server here (https://www.vultr.com/?ref=7352503)

 7. At least 2501 BITG (2500 collateral for the masternode, the balance to cover any transaction fees).